vuejs/vue-test-utils/docs/api/wrapper/find.md

 ::: warning Deprecation warning
 Using `find` to search for a Component is deprecated and will be removed.
 Use [`findComponent`](./findComponent.md) instead.
+The `find` method will continue to work for finding elements using any valid [selector](../selectors.md).
 :::

 Returns `Wrapper` of first DOM node or Vue component matching selector.